NimaSam/paper_OFJ_FiberOrientation/README.md

+This is the a fork of main repo which ported to Foam-extend-50

 Repository associated to the paper entitled **An Open-Source Framework for Modeling the Evolution of Fiber Orientation** by Ramoa *et al.*
 * doi: https://doi.org/10.51560/ofj.v5.131